English cricket team in the West Indies in 1993–94: 1st Test

 England came into the First Test with some confidence, having enjoyed a largely successful series of warm-up matches and winning the first One-day International.
 Captain Mike Atherton was in particularly good form with the bat at the top of the order.
 The England eleven contained four seamers and no specialist spinner, with Alan Igglesden getting the nod for the fourth spot ahead of the injured Angus Fraser (fractured finger) and Steve Watkin (back trouble).
 For the West Indies, Jimmy Adams came in for the injured Carl Hooper, while Winston and Kenny Benjamin provided the back-up seamer duties.

 England won the toss and opted to bat first on a pretty benign pitch.
 Atherton (55) and Alec Stewart (70) made light work of the early going, advancing steadily throughout the first session.
 They added 121 for the first wicket but then the fireworks came.
 An hour before tea, Kenny Benjamin (6–66) had both openers caught behind by Junior Murray, then Robin Smith was clean bowled by Courtney Walsh for a duck.
 Graeme Hick and Graham Thorpe consolidated, before the former was winkled out by Adams, and Thorpe and Jack Russell followed with the score remaining on 172.
 Matthew Maynard dug in, but with wickets falling all around him, especially with Kenny Benjamin's impressive line and movement, he was unable to attack, and none of the tail could muster any significant support.

-West Indies' reply looked equally sketchy when the opening tandem of Devon Malcolm and Andrew Caddick removed the top three with only 23 on the scoreboard, but Brian Lara (83) and Keith Arthurton (126) did what West Indian batsmen have done often over the past two decades: they counter-attacked and put the pressure back on the bowlers.
+West Indies' reply looked equally sketchy when the opening tandem of Devon Malcolm and Andy Caddick removed the top three with only 23 on the scoreboard, but Brian Lara (83) and Keith Arthurton (126) did what West Indian batsmen have done often over the past two decades: they counter-attacked and put the pressure back on the bowlers.
 These two added 144, then Adams (95*) came to the party, and with excellent support from Murray and Winston Benjamin took the hosts to an impressive 389/6 before Caddick (3–94) and Chris Lewis combined to wrap the tail up.

 England's second innings was a disappointment to rival the first – of the batsmen only Hick provided any real resistance, demonstrating a previously absent confidence against fast bowling.
 Coach Keith Fletcher noted at close of play on the third day that "if he can play that, he can play anything".
 He was aided by Lewis and Caddick, who each stuck around for more than an hour as he compiled 96, but ultimately it was a vain effort, as the visitors subsided to 267 all out.
 All four pace bowlers picked up wickets, with Walsh looking the most threatening and doing the damage at the top of the order.
 The victory target of 95 was achieved with little fuss, though Caddick and Igglesden took wickets along the way.